De facto: Relationships

-In Australia
+In Australia and New Zealand

-In Australia and New Zealand, the phrase "de facto" by itself has become a colloquial term for one's domestic partner.
-In Australian law, it is the legally recognized, committed relationship of a couple living together (opposite-sex or same-sex).
+In Australian law, a de facto relationship is a legally recognized, committed relationship of a couple living together (opposite-sex or same-sex).
 De facto unions are defined in the federal Family Law Act 1975.
 De facto relationships provide couples who are living together on a genuine domestic basis with many of the same rights and benefits as married couples.
 Two people can become a de facto couple by entering into a registered relationship (i.e.: civil union or domestic partnership) or by being assessed as such by the Family Court or Federal Circuit Court.
 Couples who are living together are generally recognised as a de facto union and thus able to claim many of the rights and benefits of a married couple, even if they have not registered or officially documented their relationship, although this may vary by state.
 It has been noted that it is harder to prove de facto relationship status, particularly in the case of the death of one of the partners.

 In April 2014, an Australian federal court judge ruled that a heterosexual couple who had a child and lived together for 13 years were not in a de facto relationship and thus the court had no jurisdiction to divide up their property under family law following a request for separation.
-In his ruling, the judge stated "de facto relationship(s) may be described as ‘marriage like’ but it is not a marriage and has significant differences socially, financially and emotionally."
+In his ruling, the judge stated "de facto relationship(s) may be described as 'marriage like' but it is not a marriage and has significant differences socially, financially and emotionally."

 The above sense of de facto is related to the relationship between common law traditions and formal (statutory, regulatory, civil) law, and common-law marriages.
 Common law norms for settling disputes in practical situations, often worked out over many generations to establishing precedent, are a core element informing decision making in legal systems around the world.
 Because its early forms originated in England in the Middle Ages, this is particularly true in Anglo-American legal traditions and in former colonies of the British Empire, while also playing a role in some countries that have mixed systems with significant admixtures of civil law.